mbmccormick/mbmccormick.github.io/_posts/2010-12-26-reading-phone-numbers-access-codes-with-twilios-speech-engine.md

 ---
 layout: post
-title: 'Reading Phone Numbers, Access Codes with Twilio\'s Speech Engine'
+title: "Reading Phone Numbers, Access Codes with Twilio's Speech Engine"
 ---

 Here's a quick tip on how to get [Twilio](http://www.twilio.com) to read a phone number, access code, or how to spell out a word to users with the Twilio [speech engine](http://www.twilio.com/docs/api/2010-04-01/twiml/say).
 The Python function below will take in any string, split the string into multiple characters, and then add a space and comma between each character.
 The result is that Twilio will say each letter or number separately at a slower speed.